signavio/tech-blog/_posts/2019-09-19-caterpillar-hyperledger.md

    name: 'sampleContract' }
 ```

-When this object is passed to the compile() function it returns an object with three values Solidity code,ByteCode, ABI. </n>
+**Note:** You also find the example XML (properly formatted) [here in the *BPMN-Sol*](https://github.com/signavio/BPMN-Sol/blob/master/example.bpmn) repository.

-For example </n>
+When this object is passed to the compile() function it returns an object with three values for Solidity code, ByteCode and ABI:

 ```
 const contract = compiler.compile(xml).then(contract => {
  console.log(contract);
 })
 ```
-This logs the output object. </n>
+This logs the output object.

 ### Deploying the smart contract.